 “The husband is the head of the wife.”
 That is a sentence that can evoke strong reactions, especially today.
 What does it mean that the husband is the head of the wife?
 How one interprets this verse and other related verses can have significant impact on ones ideas about marriage.

-This post puts forth suggestions for how a Christian wife might begin to submit in everything to her husband.
+This post puts forth suggestions for how a Christian wife might begin to submit to her husband in everything.
 In all the material I have read over the years about Christian marriage, I don’t ever remember reading about that.